Improving threshold for fault-tolerant color code quantum computing by flagged weight optimization: Details of deflagging

 \section{Details of deflagging}

 Here, details of the deflagging procedure performed in this work are described.
 In the two-qubit flag gadget, we employ a slightly different way of applying Pauli operators from Refs.~\cite{PhysRevLett.128.110504,sundaresan2023demonstrating}.
 In Refs.~\cite{PhysRevLett.128.110504,sundaresan2023demonstrating}, when a flag is triggered, a Pauli operator is applied to one of the data qubits connected to the flag qubit.
 In this study, when a flag is triggered in the two-qubit flag gadget, a proper type of Pauli operator is applied to all data qubits connected to the syndrome qubit.
-When performing flagged weight optimization in addition to the deflagging procedure, we verified in the numerical simulation that the performance of both is almost the same, so either method can be used.
+Here, proper type means $X$ type for the flags triggered during the $X$ stabilizer measurement and $Z$ type for those triggered during the $Z$ stabilizer measurement.
+When performing FWO in addition to the deflagging procedure, we verified that the improvement in logical error rates by our deflagging procedure is the same within the range of error bars as that when we perform the deflagging procedure proposed in Refs.~\cite{PhysRevLett.128.110504,sundaresan2023demonstrating}.
+Thus, either way of deflagging procedure can be used.
 In the four-qubit flag gadget, if all three flags are triggered, a proper type of Pauli operator is applied to all data qubits connected to the top flag qubit and the syndrome qubit in Fig.~\ref{fig:flag_gadget}(\hyperref[fig:flag_gadget]{b}).